This IRS Program Lets You File Your Taxes for Free, but Hardly Anyone Knows About It

 Advertiser Disclosure

-IRS Free File for Tax Season 2024: How It Works, Who's Eligible and Is It Really Free?
+IRS Free File: Here's How to Submit Your 2024 Taxes for Free

-Tax season kicks off today.
+Tax season has officially kicked off.
 Here's everything you'll want to know about the IRS program that allows you to file for free.

-The 2024 tax filing season is here.
-Filing season starts today, Jan.
-29. Whether you've already begun preparing your tax return so you can file right away today or you're just now thinking about your return, you might want to check out this IRS program that allows millions of Americans to file their federal tax returns for free.
-And you can get started right now.
+The 2024 tax filing season is officially here.
+Whether you've already begun preparing your tax return so you can file right away or you're just now thinking about your return, you might want to check out this IRS program that allows millions of Americans to file their federal tax returns for free.
+You can get started right now.

 IRS Free File is a partnership between the IRS and seven of the country's biggest online tax-prep companies.
 If your adjusted gross income was $79,000 or less in 2023, you can use Free File to process and submit a simple return for free.
 (Some participating companies will even process your state return.)